Virtually torsion-free covers of minimax groups: Preliminary results about topological groups

 Finally, we deal with the general case.
 Letting $T$ be the torsion subgroup of $R$, we apply the torsion-free case to $R/T$, thereby obtaining a subgroup $Y$ containing $T$ such that $G=RY$ and $(N\cap Y)/T$ is compact.
 Since $T$ is the finite residual of $N\cap Y$, we can apply Lemma 4.18 to $Y$, acquiring a subgroup $X\leq Y$ such that $Y=TX$ and $N\cap X$ is compact.
 Then $G=RX$, so that $X$ enjoys the desired properties. \end{proof}

 The proof of Theorem 1.13 will make use of a further factorization result for topological groups.

 \begin{proposition} Let $p$ be a prime and $\pi$ a finite set of primes.
-Let $1\rightarrow K\rightarrow N\rightarrow Q\rightarrow 1$ be a topological group extension such that $N$ is nilpotent and Hausdorff.
-Assume further that the following two statements are true.
+Let $N$ be a nilpotent Hausdorff topological group with a closed normal $\mathfrak{N}_p$-subgroup $K$ such that $N/K$ is ($\pi$-torsion)-by-($\pi$-minimax).
+Then $N$ contains a ($\pi$-torsion)-by-($\pi$-minimax) subgroup $X$ such that $N=KX$. \end{proposition}